UBICenter/child-allowance/jb/policy.md

 These results align with the  National Academies of Science published a [600-plus-page report](https://www.nap.edu/catalog/25246/a-roadmap-to-reducing-child-poverty) on child poverty in 2019.
 They summarized the research on effects of child poverty, and compared policy options for addressing it.
-They found that a \$3,000 per child per year child allowance would reduce child poverty more than the other 19 options they considered.
+They found that a \$3,000 per child per year child allowance would reduce child poverty more than the other 19 options they considered.[^nas]

-They simulated that a child allowance would reduce earnings by \$3.9 billion per year and jobs by nearly 100,000."
+[^nas]:NAS simulated that a child allowance would reduce earnings by \$3.9 billion per year and jobs by nearly 100,000.
-References income elasticities from Blundell and Macurdy (1999), which show larger effects than more recent reviews like CBO.
+However, this references income elasticities from [Blundell and Macurdy (1999)](https://www.sciencedirect.com/science/article/pii/S1573446399030084?casa_token=ozmnhDP82VkAAAAA:EesqpseGl3CFDHYXClIfetGXMx0feDteIMhvwFmFZJZ57BfOhi7PM-ViABDNFr93uYXq38D-FJY), which show larger effects than more recent reviews like the [McClelland and Mok (2012)](https://www.cbo.gov/publication/43675) from the Congressional Budget Office.
+NAS's simulation also replaced CTC and child exemption, and phased out between 300 and 400 percent of the poverty line, while making the child allowance non-taxable and non-countable for means-tested benefits.

-Replaced CTC and child exemption, and phased out between 300 and 400 percent of the poverty line.
+Democrats are effectively including the American Family Act in its pandemic recovery plans.
-Not taxable, not counted for means-tested benefits.
+The [HEROES Act](https://www.speaker.gov/heroesact), passed by House Democrats as a follow-up to the CARES Act, includes a policy that matches the AFA, except that it is only for 2021 (tax year 2020).
-Table 5-2
+Joe Biden proposed the same in his [tax plan](https://joebiden.com/two-tax-policies), "for 2021 and then as long as economic conditions require."
+Elaine Maag at the Tax Policy Center [found](https://www.taxpolicycenter.org/taxvox/expanding-child-tax-credit-full-refundability-and-larger-credit) that the bottom quintile of families with children would receive about a third of the benefits from this part of the HEROES Act, with its full refundability driving most of this progressivity.

 ## Other countries